 CT Farm Energy currently provides technical assistance in the form of grant writing assistance to eligible AG producers and AG based rural small business located in all 169 towns in Connecticut in applying to USDA Rural Development for a REAP grant.

 CFEP is a program of Connecticut Resource Conservation & Development Area, Inc., with support from USDA Rural Development and the Connecticut Department of Energy and Environmental Protection.
-Project support has been provided by the U.S. Department of Energy and the Connecticut Department of Agriculture.
-CFEP works in partnership with Energize CT, UConn Extension, USDA NRCS, Connecticut Farm Bureau, New England Farm Energy Collaborative and other related organizations.
+Past project support has been provided by the U.S. Department of Energy and the Connecticut Department of Agriculture.
+CFEP works in partnership with Energize CT, CT Energy Efficiency Board, Eversource, United Illuminating, CT Green Bank, UConn Extension, USDA NRCS, Connecticut Farm Bureau, New England Farm Energy Collaborative and other related organizations.